 Outlining the Five Stages of Grief

-The five stages of grief are also known as the Kübler-Ross model, or DABDA.
-This stands for the five stages of grief in their commonly accepted order: denial, anger, bargaining, depression and acceptance.
+The five stages of grief are also known as the Kübler-Ross model or DABDA.
+This stands for the five stages of grief in their commonly accepted order: denial, anger, bargaining, depression, and acceptance.
 While Kübler-Ross examined these stages as they applied to death, one may experience the five stages of grief due to a much less significant loss.
 While there is some criticism of these stages, many believe that they are actually necessary in order for the grieving party to learn how to properly cope with their loss.
 At the end of this five-stage journey, many people will learn to grow.

-Denial is the stage which is most separated from this growth.
+Denial is the stage that is most separated from this growth.
 When a person is in the throes of denial, they are incapable of recognizing their situation for what it truly is.
-They might suspect the truth from time to time, but they will often find ways of rationalizing around it.
+They might suspect the truth from time to time, but they will often find ways of rationalizing it.
 This does not mean that they are intentionally lying to themselves or to others.
 It simply means that they are not yet capable of dealing with the truth.
 In some ways, this is the most difficult stage to deal with, because it is the only one of the five stages of grief that the sufferer cannot fully recognize themselves.

-Once denial has subsided, the griever is likely to feel confused, frustrated, perhaps even scared.
+Once denial has subsided, the griever is likely to feel confused, frustrated, and perhaps even scared.
 They will not handle this well, which is when they begin to exhibit anger.
 This can manifest itself as anything from mild irritability to insatiable rage.
 While the griever is primarily angry at the loss they are suffering or have suffered, they will often turn their anger outward.
-They may blame others for their loss, or become enraged with envy at those who they do not believe to have suffered as they have.
+They may blame others for their loss or become enraged with envy at those who they do not believe to have suffered as they have.

 Eventually, the griever will learn to stop blaming others for their loss.
 Unfortunately, this does not prevent them from blaming themselves.
 In a misguided attempt to take responsibility for their situation, they will try to solve it.
 They will look for ways in which the loss can be prevented, or at least put off for a time.
 This is the bargaining stage.
 The bargains dreamt up by the griever are not usually sound.
 They are more generally on equal footing with the irrational rationalizations expressed during the denial phase.
 But in an effort to control their situation, the griever will continue to try and negotiate ways in which they can change—or even ways in which they could have changed—the situation that has put them at a loss.

 After grappling with the bargaining stage for a time, the griever will begin to realize that the control they felt over their situation was illusory at best.
-Suffering this loss of control, they will begin to feel the weight of depression.
+Suffering from this loss of control, they will begin to feel the weight of depression.
 This stage, which the griever has attempted to avoid since they first exhibited early signs of denial, is the stage most easily identifiable as true grief.
-It is also a particularly important stage, because it heralds the beginning stages of acceptance.
+It is also a particularly important stage because it heralds the beginning stages of acceptance.
 The suffering experienced during the depression stage is indeed quite profound, but it is a necessary part of the grieving process.

 The five stages of grief conclude with acceptance, although this term is frequently misunderstood.
 There are some who equate this stage with happiness or relief, but this is not quite accurate.
 Such as Kübler-Ross could not say that her patients were happy to accept that they were dying, the addict who accepts that they can never drink or do drugs again is seldom overjoyed.
 But once they have accepted their situation for what it is, the process of true healing can begin.